notadd/notadd/README.md

 7. Open a browser and go to `localhost:5000/graphql`
 8. Test GraphQL API

+> Note: The Notadd main program provides demo code at this stage, and does not rule out the removal of all graphql api code later.

 # Contribution

 Welcome to Pull requests.
 For major changes, please file a Issue and discuss with us what you want to change.